 Transcripts are required from each undergraduate (and graduate) school attended.
-A notarized English translation is required if transcripts are in a language other than English.
-Please submit your transcripts through the Apply Yourself website by uploading copies of all transcripts.
+Please submit your transcripts through GradCAS by uploading copies of all transcripts.
 Please only upload UNOFFICIAL COPIES for the application.
 Official transcripts will be required upon matriculation into the graduate studies program.
 Please do not email any transcripts to the Psychology Department as you must contact GradCAS directly for any assistance with uploads.
 See contact information at #9 below.

 5. Three Letters of Recommendation

 Letters of recommendation should be written by professors with whom you have studied or worked.
-The method of receipt is through the online system at ApplyYourself.
+The method of receipt is through the online system GradCAS system.

 6. Graduate Record Examination (GRE) Scores

-If you choose to submit a score please have scores sent to the University of Pittsburgh using code 2927.
+The University of Pittsburgh school code is 2927.
 Do NOT enter a department or program code.
-You may send a copy with your materials for informational purposes, but only official score reports submitted by ETS will be accepted for admission consideration.
+Only official score reports submitted by ETS will be accepted for admission consideration.

 The Psychology Subject Test - For the clinical program and joint clinical programs, this exam is not required, but recommended, especially for non-psychology majors.
 Please note: the GRE psychology subject test is usually given only once in the fall, and again in the late spring.
 You may still apply even if you missed the fall test.
 In this case your psychology GPA will be more heavily weighted in the application review process.
 It is optional for other psychology programs.